billvaglienti/ProtoGen/README.md

 Initialization and Verification
 -------------------------------

 It is common for projects to read and write structures directly to storage or memory, and to need some means to correctly initialize and verify a structure.
 Accordingly Protogen can output functions for initializing structures and for verifying the values in a structure.
-These functions will only be output if the Structure or Packet tag contains the `initialize="true"` and/or `verify="true"` attributes.
+These functions will only be output if the Structure or Packet contains any fields that have the attributes `initialValue` and/or `verifyMinValue` or `verifyMaxValue`.
 Whenever these functions are output Protogen will also output a series of #defined constants that give the initial, min, and max values used in these functions.
 These can be helpful, for example, when creating user interfaces that represent the data in these structures.

 Since the intialization and verification of structures are not related to the encoding and decoding of data for communications it is recommended that the files used for these functions be different then those used for packet encoding and deocoding.
 The attribute `verifyfile` can be used to change the file that the these functions are written to.